-Sneak peek: The importance of free play in child development can’t be overstated.
+Sneak peek: The importance of play in child development can’t be overstated.
 Research-backed benefits of play for children’s development.

 If you’ve been reading this blog for long, you know that PLAY is something I’m pretty passionate about.
-Whether it be play-based learning, dress-up play or outdoor play, I love to write about the importance of free play in child development.
+Whether it be play-based learning, dress-up play or outdoor play, I love to write about the importance of play in child development.

 We may have an image of play as just a fun part of childhood (which it is, of course!), but it is SO much more than that for children’s development.
 Through learning more about the role of play in child development and parenting, we see just how valuable it is.